skylerblue333/Loathing-in-the-woes-of-ruthless-the-chosen-one-/manuscript_for_publication.md

 **“The judge let me walk for murder in 2020.”**

-And in even rougher language, I have described it as if I had “walked for murder by the grace of God because I was a good dad during COVID.”
+And in even rougher language, I have described it as if I had “walked for murder by the grace of God because I was a good dad during COVID erra.”

 Those are not precise legal statements, and I do not want my daughters someday reading those lines as if they were findings written in a court order.